 Make sure each web page is structured properly using headers like H2s and H3s.
 This informs Google what the page is about.
 It’s also ideal to implement alt tags, meta descriptions, title tags, and relevant keywords associated with the topic.

-As a rule of thumb, avoid keyword stuffing for the best results with your content.
+As a rule of thumb, avoid keyword stuffing.
 The content is keyword-stuffed if it doesn’t sound natural or you hear the same phrases too frequently.

 4. Mobile-friendliness

 A mobile-friendly website involves easy-to-read (not too small or too large) text, clickable buttons, non-invasive pop-ads, and easy navigation.
-With 55% of people using smartphones and other smaller mobile devices to search online, being mobile-first is a priority, especially in Google’s eyes.
+With nearly 60% of people using smartphones and other smaller mobile devices to search online, being mobile-first is a priority, especially in Google’s eyes.

 5. Page speed

-If your website’s load time is over 8.25 seconds, you may lose your user.
+If your website’s load time is over 8 seconds or so, you may lose your user.
 Optimizing your website to load faster greatly contributes to your overall ranking.

 If using a WordPress website, plugins are available to help with caching and image minification to improve overall load speed.
 You can also test your website speed using PageSpeed Insights of HubSpot’s Website Grader to determine the current website performance.